AlexDWasTaken/Blog/public/posts/eeccd09/index.md

 # Write up for HW1

-&gt; Group members: Xize Duan, Phoenix Ye.
+&gt; **Group members: Xize Duan, Phoenix Ye.**
-&gt; Link to the page itself: [https://alexdwastaken.github.io/Blog/posts/eeccd09/index.html](https://alexdwastaken.github.io/Blog/posts/eeccd09/index.html)
+&gt; **Link to the page itself: [https://alexdwastaken.github.io/Blog/posts/eeccd09/index.html](https://alexdwastaken.github.io/Blog/posts/eeccd09/index.html)**

-## Overview
+# Overview

+Our project implemented core rasterization and texture mapping techniques.
+- For triangle rasterization, we used cross-product-based point-in-triangle tests with row-based optimization, improving render time from 0.0078s to 0.0067s.
+- Supersampling was implemented by scaling coordinates by the square root of the sample rate and averaging down.
+We enabled shape manipulation through matrix-based transforms, demonstrated with animated exercising figures.
+- Barycentric coordinates are calculated from distance ratios and can be intepreted as area ratios.
+It can be used to interpolate colors.
+- For texture mapping, we implemented both nearest neighbor (fast but jagged) and bilinear sampling (smoother but slower).
+- Level sampling with mipmaps addressed aliasing at different scales.
+Key challenges included optimizing rasterization, correct coordinate scaling for supersampling, and handling texture mapping edge cases.

+&lt;div style=&#34;page-break-after: always;&#34;&gt;&lt;/div&gt;

+****

-## Question 1
+# Question 1

 To rasterize a triangle, what we fisrt did is to perform a point-in-triangle test.
 The test is accomplished by performing a cross product $(p_1-p_0)\times (p_2-p_1) \cdot k$.
 If the result is negative, then the winding order is clockwise, otherwise counterclockwise.
 The final result will never be zero for a well-defined triangle.
 We fisrt assume a counter-clockwise winding order.